dapphub/chronobank-review/review.md

 ### Fragile error handling due to choice of error conventions

 This system uses `return`-oriented error handling, as opposed to `throw`-oriented errors.
-This has some tradeoffs which are discussed briefly in [EIP140]() TODO, but is ultimately a result of EVM constraints forcing a choice between clear reporting and clear reasoning about state changes.
+This has some tradeoffs which are discussed briefly in [EIP140](https://github.com/ethereum/eips/issues/140), but is ultimately a result of EVM constraints forcing a choice between clear reporting and clear reasoning about state changes.

-This is compounded by a few other Solidity and EVM constraints addressesed in EIPs TODO...
+This is compounded by a few other Solidity and EVM constraints addressesed in [EIP8](https://github.com/ethereum/EIPs/issues/8), [EIP211](https://github.com/ethereum/EIPs/pull/211), and some solidity [issues](https://github.com/ethereum/solidity/issues/49).

 For example, modifiers introduce an implicit "return bytes32(0x0)" if control flow reaches the end of the modifier body: